Successful Mixed-Use Development – 7 Brilliant IdeasFebruary 10, 2019

 After that, the developers transformed the dormitories into 165 loft-style units using a handsome Colonial Revival design.
 They worked closely with citizens’ groups and the local government to respect the property’s heritage.
-Developers easily transformed the original design to a mixed-use development surrounded by two acres of green space, Liberty Greens.
+Developers easily transformed the original design to a successful mixed-use development surrounded by two acres of green space, Liberty Greens.
 The space was once the inmates’ baseball diamond.
 The developers turned other prison spaces into a community center hosting movies, concerts and a farmer’s market.
 There is also a lounge, yoga studio, fitness center and outdoor pool.
-Plans call for 30,000 square feet of office space and 40,000 SQFT of retail space.
+Plans call for 30,000 square feet of office space and 40,000 square feet of retail space.

 Idea 4: All’s WELL in Tampa

 Billionaire Bill Gates is teaming up with a Tampa developer to create the first WELL-certified community, Water Street Tampa.
 WELL is a wellness and health standard set by the International WELL Business Institute.
 The standard incorporates a smoking ban, air quality standards, reduction of volatile organic compounds, mold and microbe control and much more.
-This mixed use development will encompass three phases, in which two towers will provide 3,500 rental and condominium units.
+This successful mixed-use development will encompass three phases, in which two towers will provide 3,500 rental and condominium units.
 The 21-story and 26-story towers connect to retail spaces and a car park.

 Furthermore, the project includes 2 million SQFT of office space, two hotels offering more than 650 rooms, and 1 million sq. ft.
 The city is kicking in $200 million for infrastructure (public utilities, roads, central cooling).
 The complex will feature 2 million SQFT of office, retail, educational and cultural space.
 Eventually, Water Street Tampa will house 23,000 residents and professionals.
 This pedestrian-friendly project will also build public area and parks integrating with the Tampa waterfront.
 It expects to receive LEED certification as well.